rotomax/Lords-bot-Shield_assist/LBshare/README.md

 If you're on a different resolution and willing to calibrate, see the "Different resolution" section under Troubleshooting below.

+Turn off power saving settings so the PC doesn't go to sleep after some time. the monitor can be turned off.

 ## Running the bot

 1. **Open Lords Mobile PC** and log in to your account.
 Get to the home